QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 ### Outputs
-Outputs exposes information about your newly deployed sandbox and make it available for the sandbox consumer or automation processes.
-Outputs will usually be available at the end of the sandbox initialization and accessible throughout the sandbox lifecycle.
+Outputs exposes information about your newly deployed environment and make it available for the environment's end-user or automation processes.
+Outputs will usually be available at the end of the environment's initialization and accessible throughout the environment lifecycle.

 Outputs are a dictionary composed by the output name and the output value.